Protecting Employee Data in Excel

 Common Data Privacy Risks and Challenges

-HR professionals face several common risks and challenges when protecting employee data in Excel.
+HR professionals face several common risks and challenges when protecting employee data in Excel, including.

 Data Accuracy and Integrity